replikativ/replikativ/README.md

 authors are not sharing the vision of open data exchange and CRDTs are not mapped in a global namespace which can be distributed without conflicts.
-Additionally `replikativ` does not use a pure op-based replication, but implements propagation of ops with the recently formalized [delta-mutation CvRDTs](http://arxiv.org/abs/1410.2803). swarm.js only uses an efficient state CvRDT representation on the initial fetch and
+Additionally `replikativ` does not use a pure op-based replication, but implements propagation of ops informally like the recently formalized [delta-mutation CvRDTs](http://arxiv.org/abs/1410.2803). swarm.js only uses an efficient state CvRDT representation on the initial fetch and